Gum Disease Treatment Arlington Heights

 Scaling & Root Planing

-Scaling and root planing is a two-step process that we use to tackle gum disease and prevent permanent oral damage.
+Scaling and root planing is a two-step process that we use to the earlier stages of gum disease to stop it in its tracks.
+In some cases, it’s known simply as a deep cleaning.
 First, we’ll clear all plaque and tartar from above and below the gumline to control harmful oral bacteria accumulation.
 This will help restore the health of your oral tissues and common symptoms like inflammation and tenderness.
 Then, we’ll smooth out the roots of your teeth so your gums can healthily reattach.

 Laser Periodontal Therapy